vegito-app/local/application/mobile/README.md

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Vegetables Market

+## 📱 Mobile hybrid data Architecture: Vegetable Flow

+In this app, the `Vegetable` objects follow a hybrid architecture combining Firestore's real-time capabilities with backend-enforced logic.

+### 🔄 Write flow (creation/update)

+- All mutations (create/update/delete) of `Vegetable` objects are done via the **Go backend API** (`Cloud Run`).
+- The mobile app never writes directly to Firestore for these entities.
+- The backend performs filtering, moderation, validation, and persists sanitized data to Firestore.

+### 👁️ Read flow (real-time sync)

+- The mobile app listens **directly to Firestore** (via Provider/StreamBuilder).
+- This enables seamless and reactive UI updates when vegetables are added, modified, or removed.

+### 🔒 Security and control

+- Firestore write access is restricted to the backend service account.
+- Reads from Firestore are protected by Firestore security rules (based on user identity if needed).
+- This allows a safe, scalable, and maintainable architecture while leveraging Firestore's strengths.

+### 📷 Image moderation logic

+- The mobile app uploads images to Firebase Storage and provides the temporary `imageUrl` in the payload to the backend.
+- In production, the backend:
+  - Processes and filters the image,
+  - Stores the filtered version in a secure CDN (GCS bucket),
+  - Updates Firestore with the final `imageUrl`.
+- A custom prefix filter ensures only approved images are shown in the UI.